 The list has everything from the simplicity of VS Code to the powerful features of Sublime Text.
-So, explore these text editor apps and choose the one that best suits your needs.
+So, explore these Mac text editors and choose the one that best suits your needs.

 1. VS Code – Editor’s Choice